tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 When clients need to resolve names into addresses in order to establish networking connections, they traditionally use by default the DNS resolver that is provisioned by the local network along with their IP address.
-Alternatively they may use a resolver indicated by a tunneling service such as a VPN.
+Alternatively, they may use a resolver indicated by a tunneling service such as a VPN.

 However, privacy-sensitive clients my prefer to use an encrypted DNS service other